Fraud and Corruption: Have you learned your lesson

 SUPPLY CHAIN IMPACT

-As we currently see within the global response to the Coronavirus, all sectors have been impacted and many organisations have quickly diversified or enhanced their eCommerce capabilities, leveraged digital giants and shortened supply chains to enhance business outputs.
-Government and healthcare response to the current crisis has been challenging, with the limited availability of medical supplies has meant an international scramble to obtain the finite amounts of PPE and related medical products.
+As we saw in the global response to the Coronavirus, all sectors were impacted and many organisations have quickly diversified or enhanced their eCommerce capabilities, leveraged digital giants and shortened supply chains to enhance business outputs.
+Government and healthcare response to this crisis was challenging, and with the limited availability of medical supplies meant an international scramble to obtain the finite quantities of PPE and related medical products.

-As countries focus their attention on gaining access to these resources the urgent need for the manufacture and supply of materials from international markets and new vendors gives the opportunity for criminal enterprise to maximise their profits when normal guardianship is ignored or omitted.
-Organised crime groups quickly diversified into online sales and eCommerce using digital giants to sell inferior or counterfeit products, gaining credibility from the site and minimising risk because of sites inability to detect criminal enterprises.
+As countries focused their attention on gaining access to these resources the urgent need for the manufacture and supply of materials from international markets and new vendors gave opportunity for criminal enterprise to maximise their profits when normal guardianship was ignored or omitted.
+Organised crime groups quickly diversified into online sales and eCommerce using digital giants to sell inferior or counterfeit products, gaining credibility from the site and minimising risk because of sites inability or limitations in detecting criminal enterprises.

-It is when procurement becomes an urgent requirement that organisations change their procurement approach and control measures are dropped to expedite delivery and distribution, normal tendering processes are changed to single source and direct award and an organisations ability to confirm receipt and distribution of materials is limited due to reduction in resources and the need for urgent delivery.
+When procurement becomes an urgent requirement, it is not uncommon for organisations to change their procurement approach, dropping or relaxing control measures to expedite delivery and distribution of goods or materials, normal tendering processes are changed to single source and direct award and an organisation's ability to confirm receipt and distribution of materials is limited due to reduction in resources and the need for urgent delivery.

-Information from Action Fraud, confirmed 16,352 people fell victim to online shopping and auction fraud during lockdown, confirming that they received reports of online shopping fraud totalling £16.6 million.
+Initial information from Action Fraud, confirmed 16,352 people fell victim to online shopping and auction fraud, confirming that they received reports of online shopping fraud totalling £16.6 million.

 TYPES OF CRIMINALITY

-Looking at the current and historical types of criminality or illicit behaviour in such global events, there are many common types of behaviour in this type of event.
+Looking at the current and historical types of criminality or illicit behaviour in such global events, there are many common typologies.

 Contractor or supply chain fraud